“I don’t feel like starting a diet, I’m just not motivated.”

 (Now, let’s hit the brakes for a second!
 It’s so easy to dismiss and skip this step.)

-You said, “I have to start a diet because I need to lose 20 pounds.”
+You said, “I have to start a diet because you want to get fit.”

 Just add the words SO THAT to the end of the sentence and fill in the blank.